MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Results

 In order to inspect the correlation between galaxies and cool, neutral gas around them simultaneously along the transverse direction and along the line of sight direction, we produced 2D median optical depth maps following the procedure described in Section~\ref{od_recovery}.

 The map for the complete sample is shown in the right panel of Fig.~\ref{fig:all stack}.
-The first LOS distance and impact parameter bin are constructed within 0.1 pMpc.
-Next, the bin size is 0.17 dex and 0.29 dex for the LOS distance and impact parameter, respectively.
-The LOS velocity around a galaxy is converted to LOS distance assuming pure Hubble flow at the galaxy redshift.
+The first LOS Hubble distance and impact parameter bin is constructed within 0.1 pMpc.
+Next, the bin size is 0.17 dex and 0.29 dex for the LOS Hubble distance and impact parameter, respectively.
+The LOS velocity around a galaxy is converted to LOS Hubble distance assuming pure Hubble flow at the galaxy redshift.
 The negative and positive LOS velocity differences are further merged to increase the $S/N$ in each bin.
 The optical depth for the random region is generated following the strategy described in Section~\ref{sec:results}.
 The median optical depth of all pixels from the random redshift stack represents the median random optical depth, which is set as the minimum of the optical depth color scale in the map.
-A Gaussian filter with $\sigma=0.5$ is used to smooth the raw optical depth map.
+A Gaussian filter with half of the bin size is used to smooth the raw optical depth map.

-From the right panel of Fig.~\ref{fig:all stack} it is evident that the \lya\ absorption signal is enhanced compared to the random regions beyond 2~pMpc along the transverse direction, and out to $\approx$ 8~pMpc ($\approx$ 600 \kms\ at the median redshift of our galaxy sample) along the LOS direction.
+The right panel of Fig.~\ref{fig:all stack} reveals enhanced \lya\ optical depth compared to random regions out to 600 \kms\ or 8~pMpc along the LOS direction.
+The enhanced optical depth is observed out to 2~pMpc along the transverse direction.
 The apparent elongation of the excess optical depth in the LOS direction is reminiscent of the ``fingers of god'' effect and is reported earlier in the literature \citep[][]{Rakic_2012,Turner_14}.
 This is owing to the peculiar motions of the infalling and/or outflowing gas rather than redshift uncertainties \citep[see e.g.,][]{Rakic_2013,Turner_17, Chen_20}.